david-noa/flex-notification-forwarding/README.md

 * Alternatively, click on the Extensions menu puzzle button and select **Manage Extensions** at the bottom of the menu.
 * Or, click the Chrome menu, hover over **More Tools**, then select **Extensions**.
 2. Enable Developer Mode by clicking the toggle switch next to **Developer mode**.
-3. Click the **Load unpacked** button and select the directory containing the extension files that you downloaded in the previous section.
+3. Click the **Load unpacked** button and select the folder ('flex-notification-forwarding-main') containing the extension files that you downloaded in the previous section.
 > <img src="https://wd.imgix.net/image/BhuKGJaIeLNPW9ehns59NfwqKxF2/BzVElZpUtNE4dueVPSp3.png" width="258" height="188" />

 ## How to use the Extension